Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 A form of illusion reversal, in which a Sharingan user simultaneously sees through and decrypts a Genjutsu technique, and then instantly reflects it upon its original user.
 Some Uchiha will go so far as to claim that this technique makes them immune to Genjutsu, and they’re… not too far from the truth.

 - Type: Genjutsu
+- Chakra: Special
-- Speed: 6 + Special
+- Speed: 6 + X
 - Special: Interrupt
 - Requires: Stage 3 Sharingan